The technique provides a coarse, sandpaper-like surface designed to improve friction and reduce the likelihood of traffic running off the road.

 The road will remain open to traffic, and flaggers will direct motorists through the work zones.
 Motorists can expect delays.
-The contractor uses an epoxy, so traffic accessing from adjacent roads and driveways can expect up to a 15 minutes delay.
+The contractor uses an epoxy, so traffic accessing from adjacent roads and driveways can expect up to a 15-minute delay.

 Work is weather-dependent.